 Now the only major downside to this card is its power connectors with two 6-pin connectors and a 140W TDP, this card could have some trouble if you’re using a cheaper power supply but if you have the ability to install one of these cards and you’re looking for high 1080p performance then the 970 is definitely a great choice.

 Its specs are still capable of letting me play all the latest games at decent settings at 1080p and all that high frame rates.

 The GTX 970 maybe a few years old; it’s still proving that it’s a great option and still has quite a bit of life left in it.

 10) Radeon RX 570

 The RX 570 comes in at between a $100 – $160, this card probably offers the best price to performance ratio of any budget graphics card currently available fresh out of the box.

-So while building a new gaming PC at a reasonable price may not be the easiest thing in the world right now hopefully, this list helped you move a little closer to making the decision as to which graphics processing unit you want to feature in your PC.
+So while building a new gaming PC at a reasonable price may not be the most natural thing in the world right now.
+Hopefully, this list will help you move a little closer to deciding as to which graphics processing unit you want to feature in your PC.